Financial Aid and Scholarships

 Supplemental student loans may also be offered through private bank loan programs.

-Merit-based assistance is offered to recognize students for their achievements.
-Academic awards to new freshmen students are made on the basis of their unweighted high school GPA and SAT or ACT composite test scores.
+Merit-based assistance is offered to incoming freshmen to recognize them for their outstanding achievements.
+Awards to new freshmen students are made on the basis of their academic performance in high school as well as information on the admissions application such as outside activities.
 New transfer students who are seeking their first degree may be eligible for a merit award if they belong to Phi Theta Kappa.
 Continuing students can receive departmental scholarships based on their academic performance at Mines, particularly in their major field of study, and on financial need.

 Alumni Association Grants are awarded to students who are children of alumni who have been active in the Mines Alumni Association for the two years prior to the student’s enrollment.
-The one-year grants carry a value of $1,000.
 The students may also receive a senior award, based on their academic scholarship, and the availability of funds.

 Engineers’ Day Scholarships are available to Colorado residents.
-Based on high school records, an essay, and other information, a Mines Student Government committee selects students for these four-year awards.
-The application becomes available each January.
+Based on high school records, an essay, and other information, a committee of Mines' students selects the recipients for these four-year awards.
+Students will be informed of the application during the admission process.

 Athletic scholarships may be awarded to promising student-athletes in sixteen men’s and women’s sports.
 The scholarships are renewable for up to three years, based on the recommendation of the Athletics Department.